🇮🇪COURTS

 Source and verification log

-• Not confirmed in official source: Current version details
+• Not confirmed in official source: exact filing deadline (48 hours).

-• Not confirmed in official source: Processing timeframes
+• Not confirmed in official source: need for certified copy to police.

 Common confusion points